samcoh/206_Final_Project/README.md

 # SI206FinalProject
 MAIN PURPOSE OF CODE:
 The main purpose of this program is to scrape/crawl the IMDB website which gathers information on theaters 5- 30 miles away from a zip code entered.
 The program will also gather a list of movies playing at the theater selected from the IMDB website.
 The URL to the IMDB website is http://www.imdb.com.
 The information about these movies and theaters will be stored in two different cache files and I will use two classes (Theater and Movie) to reference information and create the SQL database.
+Their will be two tables in SQL database: Theaters and Movies.
+The relation between the two graphs is MoviesPlaying.
 I create a variety of different charts on plotly to demonstrate the information gathered.

 DATA SOURCES: